Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 - No criminal background check before a conditional employment offer

-- Special notice to be provided to the applicant before obtaining a background check for criminal history or other searches
+- Special notice is to be provided to the applicant before obtaining a background check for criminal history or other searches

 Special Notice Requirement